Following the introduction of the General Data Protection Regulation (GDPR) compliance with data protection laws is more important than ever.

 Over a 6-month period, more than 2 million texts were sent unlawfully by a marketing agency contracted by the firm.
 It is illegal for companies to send text messages to people without their consent.
 The ICO warned that firms cannot dodge responsibility when services are outsourced.

-Follow these top tips to comply with data protection laws:
+Top tips to comply with data protection laws:

 - Be open, tell people what you're doing with their data and get consent - before collecting personal data, explain upfront what data you're collecting, how you'll use it, and who it may be disclosed to.
 Most companies do this via privacy statements.